codefresh-io/cli/docs-template/content/builds/Get a single build.md

 ### Command
 `codefresh builds [id]`

-Get a specific builds or an array of builds
+Get a specific build or an array of builds
 ### Positionals

 Option | Default | Description